Technology

 Here is a simplified version of DMARC authentication.

-- If these checks are properly completed, the server applies the stated DMARC policy (none, quarantine, or reject)
+• If these checks are correctly completed, the server applies the stated DMARC policy (none, quarantine, or reject)

 The DMARC Report

-DMARC report is a large topic for a different article, but what you should know (and what Google advises you to do) is to find a proper third-party tool to work with DMARC reports.
+DMARC report is an essential topic for a different article, but you should know (and what Google advises) to find a proper third-party tool to work with DMARC reports.

 Why?
 The thing is, DMARC reports initially were not intended to be readable for people, and they come in XML format.

-Another obstacle is the number of reports: DMARC sends one report for one server.
+Another obstacle is the number of reports: DMARC sends one message to one server.
 Depending on your email reach, you can start receiving hundreds or thousands of them.

 DMARC Analyzer

-So what does a third-party DMARC analyzer do?
-It gathers, stores, and analyzes your DMARC reports, providing you with a nicely structured, comprehensible view of all your domain information.
+So, what does a third-party DMARC analyzer do?
+It gathers, stores, and analyzes your DMARC reports, providing a nicely structured, comprehensible view of all your domain information.

-Even though there is an obvious reason to implement DMARC to stay on the safe side, still due to many factors, companies hesitate to start using it or switching from the ‘none’ policy to a more secure ‘reject’ if they have the record.
+Even though there is an apparent reason to implement DMARC to stay on the safe side, due to many factors, companies hesitate to start using it or switch from the ‘none’ policy to a more secure ‘reject’ if they have the record.

-So, what is happening in 2021 that should help more companies make the right decision?
+So, what is happening that should help more companies make the right decision?
 Well, there’s the challenge of deliverability and security.

 When you implement DMARC, you command anyone who receives an email from you that doesn’t authenticate to reject it.

-Of course, there is no such thing as a set date when ‘no auth, no entry’ will be massively adopted or that there will be any sort of an email provider alliance that agrees to implement it.
-However, email providers need to deliver a better service to their users and make sure spam does not get through their filtering systems.
+Of course, there is no such thing as a set date when ‘no auth, no entry’ will be massively adopted or when any email provider alliance agrees to implement it.
+However, email providers must deliver a better service to their users and ensure spam does not get through their filtering systems.

-Therefore, as a sender, you need to manage your DMARC authentication so your email deliverability doesn’t gradually start decreasing.
+Therefore, as a sender, you must manage your DMARC authentication so your email deliverability doesn’t gradually decrease.

 BIMI

-Brand Indicators for Message Identification is your way to stand out in the recipient’s inbox with your logo shown in your email.
-Providing visibility, brand awareness, and trust with each email requires a DMARC policy set on ‘quarantine’ or ‘reject’.
+Brand Indicators for Message Identification are your way to stand out in the recipient’s inbox with your logo shown in your email.
+Providing visibility, brand awareness, and trust with each email requires a DMARC policy on ‘quarantine’ or ‘reject.’

-BIMI is not yet massively adopted.
+BIMI has not yet been massively adopted.
 However, as of October 2020, it is supported by Verizon’s AOL and Netscape, Yahoo!.

 COVID-19